tigellus/Markdown/2. Mechanical Ventilation/13. Weaning/Weaning.md

 [RIGHT] Decreasing the ventilator support while allowing an increased number of spontaneous breaths

 # ~Question 4
-Which of the following is not a component of weaning criteria?
+Which of the following is NOT a component of weaning criteria?

 [WRONG] Negative inspiratory force
 [RIGHT] I:E ratio